Genivia/ugrep/README.md

            %x     the match formatted as XML character data.

-           %~     the newline character.
+           %w     the width of the match, counting (wide) characters.

+           %d     the size of the match, counting bytes.

+           %,     if not the first match: a comma, same as %[,]>.

+           %:     if not the first match: a colon, same as %[:]>.

+           %;     if not the first match: a semicolon, same as %[;]>.

+           %|     if not the first match: a verical bar, same as %[|]>.

            %%     the percentage sign.

-           %t     if not the first match, a tab.

-           %,     if not the first match, a comma.

-           %:     if not the first match, a colon.

-           %;     if not the first match, a semicolon.

-           %|     if not the first match, a verical bar.

            %1     the  first  regex  group  capture  of the match, and so on up to group %9, requires option -P Perl matching.

+           The [ARG] part of a field is optional and may be omitted.

+           The separator used by %P, %H, %N, %K, %B, and %S may be changed by pre- ceeding the field with a %[SEP]$.
+When [SEP] is not provided, reverses the separator to the default separator or the  separator  specified  by --separator.

            Matches  are formatted without context.
 To output the line of a match, use pattern '.*PATTERN.*' to capture the entire line, not just a  match of PATTERN.

            Additional formatting options: